0xproflupin/seahorse-university/src/counter-app/initialize-project.md

 Now let's build our seahorse project:
 ```
-cd poll
+cd counter
 seahorse build
 ```

-This should take some time for the first time, but now you'll notice some generated code in `programs/calculator/src/lib.rs` which is the Rust artificat of the code in `programs_py/poll.py`.
+This should take some time for the first time, but now you'll notice some generated code in `programs/counter/src/lib.rs` which is the Rust artificat of the code in `programs_py/counter.py`.

-Let's focus on `poll.py` file in `programs_py` and edit it to build our program.
+Let's focus on `counter.py` file in `programs_py` and edit it to build our program.